sleightlyclueless/Contao-AnsprechpartnerBundle/src/ixtensa/AnsprechpartnerBundle/README.md

 ### How do I get setup? ###

-1. Add folder to your installation
+1. Add src folder (or its contents) to your installation
-2. Update dependencies
+2. Insert autoload configuration in the root composer.json -> Update dependencies
 3. Refresh the database
+4. All set!

 ### Change log ###